voucherifyio/voucherify-showcase-store/README.md

 - Store is connected directly to your Voucherify account
 - Setup script sets up dummy products, validation rules, vouchers, and campaigns
-- Each new visit creates three customers based on preset
+- Each new visit creates six customers based on preset
-- You can track your demo store orders directly in the Voucherify dashboard
+- You can track your orders directly in the Voucherify dashboard
 - Create coupons and campaigns in the dashboard and use them in the demo store

 ## Installation